Court dress: Cyprus

 In Cyprus, the courts have upheld the traditions of wearing black and white.
 All judges and advocates, equally, wear a black suit, black trousers, black shoes, white shirt, a white neck band, and a black gown.
 This applies to all the courts of Cyprus.
 The regulations in the Cypriot courts come from the past that Cyprus had as a British Colony.

-Gibraltar

-English-style robes are worn in the Supreme Court of Gibraltar.

 India

-In India, the courts have upheld the traditions of wearing black and white.
+In India, the courts have upheld (the British era) traditions of wearing black and white.

 Male judges wear white shirts and trousers with a white neck band and a black coat, whilst female judges normally choose to wear the traditional sari, and pair it with a white neck band and a black coat.

 Male lawyers are required to wear either: